Ben-Rutkowski/ndGameEngine/docs/Application_docs/DrawRoutines.md

 # **Protocol** | Draw Subroutine Protocol
-Draw Subroutines take buffers as registers and preform a single draw step, *e.g.* drawing triangles to the screen.
+Draw Subroutines take buffers as registers and uniforms and preform a single draw step, *e.g.* drawing triangles to the screen.
 ```
 @protocol DrawSubroutineProtocol
 ```

 ### Description
 A protocol for interfacing with a draw sub routine.
 Draw subroutines are owned by draw routines.
 In the initialization of a `DrawSubroutineProtocol`, all of the necessary pipeline states must be created.

-And in the encoding stage, the specific subroutine is encoded onto a texture.
-Any draw routine that owns a subroutine will first attach buffers to the subroutine and then encode into it.
+In the encoding stage, the specific subroutine is encoded onto a texture.
+Any draw routine that owns a subroutine will first link buffers and uniforms to the subroutine and then encode into it.

 # Methods
 ### Initialize